 Storage

-- Temperature: Store at 4°C to prevent spoilage and maintain freshness.
+- Temperature: Please, refrigerate the product at 4°C to avoid spoilage and to retain product quality.

 Advantages of Pasteurization

-- Nutritional Retention: Preserves essential nutrients like proteins, vitamins (especially B2 and B12), and minerals (such as calcium and phosphorus).
+- Nutritional Retention: Retains main nutrients etc proteins, vitamins (the B2 and B12), and minerals (calcium and phosphorus, etc).

-- Function: Ensure milk is held at the pasteurization temperature for the required time.
+- Function: Maintains pasteurization temperature provided that the milk is held at the pasteurization temperature for the required time.

-- Design: Integrated with plate heat exchangers or separate cooling units.
+- Design: To be used in conjunction with plate heat exchangers or as separate coolers.

 - Storage Tanks: